MischaU8/yumyum/curves/cut-solid-with-curve_JmJTEf-kfaM.md

-yum yum Floyd here with a quick introduction to the cut solid with curve feature and plasticity start with a solid you'd like to cut then create a curve to use as the cutter click the cut solid with curve icon in the lower left
+yum yum Floyd here with a quick introduction to the cut solid with curve feature in Plasticity start with a solid you'd like to cut then create a curve to use as the cutter click the cut solid with curve icon in the lower left